Jason2013/jekyll_home/README.md

 - [LinuxSetups](https://github.com/nickgerace/nickgerace/tree/master/linuxsetups) - collection of setup scripts for Linux distros and macOS

 #### About Me
-- Automation Engineer at [NetApp](https://www.netapp.com), starting in June 2019
+- Software Engineer at [NetApp](https://www.netapp.com), starting in June 2019
 - Founder and Volunteer Advisor at [WakeHacks](https://acm.cs.wfu.edu/)
 - B.S. in Computer Science at [Wake Forest University](https://www.wfu.edu/), class of 2019
 - You can find all of my public projects, tools and code in a single repository, located [here](https://github.com/nickgerace/nickgerace)